Keep tabs on all articles from this tag: The Perfect Fit

 “Where should my tie end?”

-The wide end of your tie should hit the belt buckle, or right at the waistband.
+The wide end men’s ties should hit the belt buckle, or right at the waistband.
 That’s the classic sweet spot.
 Neil and Peter (from White Collar, above in the photo) got it right.

 Personally, I like mine a little shorter, when the tip of the tie hits the middle or the top of the belt.
 If your ties are narrower, this looks fine.
-If you’re approaching 3.5″+ tie widths, a shorter length isn’t a good look, like this stock photography guy.
+If you’re approaching 3.5″+ tie widths, a shorter length isn’t a good look.

-“Are all ties made of the same stuff?”
+“Are all men’s ties made of the same stuff?”

 You’ll find ties made of different materials such as silk, cotton, and wool.
 Silks can be worn year-round.
 I like wearing my wool ties in the winter and my lighter cotton ties during the warmer months.